Embed Sustainability Into Your Company’s DNA

 Millennials put their money where their beliefs are.
 Two out of three say they’re willing to pay higher prices for products and services from socially and environmentally conscious businesses.
 For obvious reasons, consumer trends like this catch the attention of business leaders.
-In recognition of the shifting priorities and corresponding customer loyalty, more and more businesses are making sustainability a strategic priority.
-The number of companies reporting on sustainability quadrupled between 2011 and 2015.
+With these new perspectives and corresponding customer loyalty, corporate sustainability has become a strategic priority.
+In fact, 86% of companies on the S&P 500 Index published sustainability reports in 2018.

 Authenticity Is Critical

 To be successful, corporate sustainability efforts require buy-in up and down the org chart and a strong focus on integrating policies and practices into the company’s culture and day-to-day operations.
-Patagonia is an excellent model for how to weave sustainability into your company’s DNA.
-Their commitment to reducing consumption is more than a slogan.
-They back up their ads discouraging customers away from unnecessary purchases with programs to repair (versus replace) Patagonia products.
+Patagonia might be the best model for this.
+In addition to committing 10% of profits to environmental causes since 1986, Patagonia encourages its customers to reduce unnecessary consumption of its own products by offering to repair damaged Patagonia gear for free and thereby reduce replacement purchases.

-Granted, Patagonia sets a high bar that may not be realistic for many companies, but the point is to define a path that’s right for your company.
+Granted, Patagonia sets a high bar that may not be realistic for many companies, but the point is to define a path that’s right for your company and stick to it.
 Doing so requires organizational commitment and employee engagement, and business leaders hold the key.
-Lead by example to inspire employees to want to be part of something that serves the triple bottom line; this is how sustainability becomes a permanent part of your company’s culture.
+Lead by example to inspire employees to want to be part of something that serves the triple bottom line.
+This is how sustainability becomes a permanent part of a company’s culture.

-Here are three simple tips to help you to successfully integrate sustainability into your company’s brand:
+Here are three simple tips that can help you integrate sustainability into your company’s brand:

 1. Show, don’t tell.
 If your company’s actions aren’t aligned with your messaging, people will notice and sustainability will be just a trendy word that people use to sound current.